siderolabs/coredns/plugin.md

 ## Context

-Every request get a context.Context these are pre-filled with 2 values:
+Every request gets a `context.Context` with values that provide information about the request and server state.

+### Core Context Values

+These values are available for all DNS requests:

-* `Key`: holds a pointer to the current server, this can be useful for logging or metrics.
-It is infact used in the *metrics* plugin to tie a request to a specific (internal) server.
+* `Key`: holds a pointer to the current server, useful for logging or metrics.
+Used by the *metrics* plugin to tie requests to specific (internal) server.
 * `LoopKey`: holds an integer to detect loops within the current context.
-The *file* plugin uses this to detect loops when resolving CNAMEs.
+Used by the *file* plugin when resolving CNAMEs.

+### Transport-Specific Context Values

+Depending on the DNS transport protocol, additional context values may be available:

+* **DNS-over-HTTPS**: `HTTPRequestKey` contains the original `*http.Request`, providing access to HTTP headers, client information, and request metadata.
+* **DNS-over-gRPC**: Standard gRPC context values are available, including peer information via `peer.FromContext()` and metadata via `metadata.FromIncomingContext()`.
+* **DNS-over-QUIC**: QUIC stream context is propagated, including timeouts and cancellation signals.

 ## Documentation